Crispy Sheet-Pan Roasted Delicata Squash with Parmesan

 Recipe rundown

-- Slice the roasted chunks and add to grain bowls, salads or vegetable tacos.
+- The roasted slices are good at room temperatue — add them to grain bowls, salads, or fold into vegetable tacos.

 Equipment